-It's common for workers and employers to disagree about basic employment terms and conditions.
+Often, workers and employers disagree about basic employment terms and conditions.
 But when a disagreement is significant, and discussions to resolve the issue break down, sometimes a labor strike will result.
 Read on to find answers to some frequently asked questions about labor strikes.

 Q: What is a labor strike?

 A labor strike occurs when workers collectively agree to stop working in order to gain a concession from an employer.
-This usually happens after contract negotiations have broken down, and a majority of workers in the bargaining unit have voted for the strike.
-Both strikes and picketing are protected activities under the National Labor Relations Act ("NLRA") under certain conditions and to varying degrees.
+This usually happens after contract negotiations have broken down, and a majority of workers in the bargaining unit, usually a trade union, have voted for the strike.
+Strikes and picketing are protected activities under the National Labor Relations Act ("NLRA") under certain conditions and to varying degrees.

 Q: What issues cause strikes?

-Typically, strikes arise out of economic grievances or disagreements, including those about wages, hours, time off, raises, promotions, health benefits, and retirement benefits.
+Most often, strikes concern financial and labor disagreements.
+Including wages, hours, time off, raises, promotions, health benefits, and retirement benefits.
 Strikes can also arise from allegations of unsafe working conditions or unfair labor practices that violate state or federal labor laws.

 Q: How does a strike happen?

-For a strike to occur, a union or group of workers begins negotiations with an employer.
-A threat of strike action is the main weapon that the workers has—essentially the workers will walk off the job if their collective demands are not met.
+For a strike to occur, a union or group of workers begins negotiations with an employer about the union members terms and conditions.
+A threat of strike action is the main weapon that the workers have, essentially the workers will walk off the job if collective demands are not met.
 For a strike to occur, union leadership must call for a strike, which can only occur if enough union members have voted for the strike.
 Each individual union has rules dictating what percentage of workers must vote for a strike in order for it to occur.
 Once the workers strike and stop coming to work, the business might shut down and feel financial strain, which puts pressure on the employer and gives the workers leverage in the negotiations.

 Q: What is a no strike clause?

-Most employers insist that unions agree to "no strike" clauses, which stipulate that worker won't strike during the duration of a labor contract.
-These sorts of provisions ban essentially all strikes during the life of the contract, except for those that arise out of abnormally dangerous working conditions.
-No strike clauses make "wildcat strikes"—strikes unauthorized by the union—illegal.
-Of course, once the contract expires, workers are free to strike again.
+Most employers negotiate with union representatives that include "no strike" clauses, which stipulate that workers won't strike during the duration of a labor contract.
+These provisions ban essentially all strikes during the contract term, except for those that arise out of abnormally dangerous working conditions.
+No strike clauses make "wildcat strikes" illegal.
+Of course, once the contract ends, workers are free to renegotiate the contract terms or strike again.